AT&T Business TOBR Help att.com/tobr

 What AT&T Business TOBR means

 AT&T Business TOBR stands for Transfer of Billing Responsibility.
-It is the process used when an eligible wireless line needs to move from one AT&T account to another while staying on AT&T. If you were looking for att.com/tobr, this is the right process.
+It is the process used when an eligible wireless line needs to move from one AT&T account to another while staying on AT&T.

 What TOBR is used for